prazek/clang-extra/docs/clang-tidy/checks/performance-return-value-copy.rst

-.. title:: clang-tidy - performance-returning-type
+.. title:: clang-tidy - performance-return-value-copy

-performance-returning-type
+performance-return-value-copy
 ==========================

 Adds `std::move` in returns statements where returned object is copied and